 - One common financial mistake for new entrepreneurs is incurring more debt without a clear strategy on how to pay them off.

-Here are the 7 most common financial mistakes first-time entrepreneurs make
+Here are the most common financial mistakes you need to avoid in 2022

 1. Failure to save for emergencies